Filip-Rogalski/task-and-motivation-v2/README.md

 ![periodic-task-1](screenshots/periodic-task-1.png)

 Let's suppose the worker has a weekly task (once a week refill the coffee machine), assigned on Tuesday, 12th of September.
 He/she has a week from tuesday the 12th to do it.
-If the worker completes the task before tuesday 13th, upon login on 13th or any subsequent day, he will find that task on his/her current tasks.
+If the worker completes the task before tuesday 13th, upon login on 13th or any subsequent day, he/she will find that task on his/her current tasks.

 ![periodic-task-2](screenshots/periodic-task-2.png)